holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/04_tracking_bot/lesson_plan_day_2.md

 - Have do second level if need to stretch time
     - Explain how proud I am of my level because requires difficult movements
     - Come up with your own that mimics mine
-    - Show "broadcast" and "when I recieve"
+    - Show "broadcast" and "when I receive"

 ## Homework